|Address:||Micron R/C, Uplands House, Castle Howard Road, Malton, YO17 6NJ|

 On-board batteries can be NiMH or LiPo for best size/capacity ratio and ease of installation.
 LiPo cells can be charged in the model and can be frequently topped up when the loco is resting.
 Most locos do not need the full 12V - 4V or 8V from 1 or 2 LiPo cells is usually sufficient.
 LiPo cells come in a wide range of shapes and sizes making it easy to fit into your loco, tender or wagon.

 Receiver installation is easy – disconnect the wheel pickups, locate the battery, receiver and on/off switch and attach the motor wires.
 We can provide an installation service if you don't feel up to doing it yourself.
 Contact us for details.

 After motor control, lights become a common requirement for which LEDs are usually used.
 High brightness LEDs are recommended because they can be run at low currents (eg: 3mA).
 LEDs need current limiting resistors to stay within the maximum for the receiver 'P' output (8mA for Rx4x and 20mA for Rx6x) - 220-470 ohms are appropriate values.
 LEDs which need more current can be connected to receiver 'F' outputs which can supply up to 2A.

 One or more of the receiver 'P' outputs can be used to control a sound module - e.g. to start/stop the engine or to sound a horn/whistle.
-Micron currently stocks the MyLocoSound and Mtroniks digiSound modules which, although designed primarily for model boats, are suitable for small diesel rail locomotives.
+Micron currently stocks the MyLocoSound and Mtroniks digiSound modules.
+Although the Mtronics module is designed primarily for model boats, the simulated diesel engine is suitable for many narrow gauge rail locomotives.